 The Center opens in July and runs through the end of August, Tuesday through Saturday from 10:30 to 3:30 (weather permitting).
 Closed Sunday and Monday.

-Summer Events at the Nature Center
+Summer Programs at the Nature Center

 View Beachcombers’ Rest Nature Center in a larger map